-STEP 1: First, you’ll need to press a block of tofu for 45-90 minutes. (*see below for instructions).
-Then cut the pressed tofu into 1/2-inch slabs.
+STEP 1: First, you'll need to press a block of tofu for 45-90 minutes.
+Then cut the pressed tofu into ½-inch slabs.
 Now, lightly brush tofu with high smoke-point oil and lightly season with salt and pepper.

-STEP 2: Heat up a Grill Pan over medium-high heat for a few minutes (or preheat outdoor grill).
+STEP 2: Heat up a Grill Pan over medium-high heat for a few minutes.
 Once fully heated, brush with oil and place tofu on the grill.
-You should hear it sizzle when it hits the pan.
-Let the tofu sear for 2-3 minutes before moving (it will stick and break if you move it too soon).
+Let the tofu sear for 2-3 minutes before moving.
 Now take a peek to check for grill marks.
 Carefully flip over using a sturdy spatula or tongs and grill the other side.

 STEP 4: Remove from heat and add more sauce to tofu if desired.